-Doug’s clients include both jointly-trusteed and union-trusteed plans, including some with members from more than one union.
-He also represents trustees of health and welfare plans and multi-employer, defined contribution plans.
-Doug enjoys advising trustees on how to reconcile and apply often-conflicting provincial and federal pension laws to ensure that all members are treated equitably and unnecessary court and regulatory proceedings are avoided.
+Doug’s clients include both jointly-trusteed and union-trusteed plans, including some with members and Trustees from more than one union.
+He also represents trustees of health and welfare plans.
+Doug enjoys advising trustees on how to reconcile and apply often-conflicting provincial and federal pension laws to ensure that all members are treated equitably, and how to avoid unnecessary court and regulatory proceedings.

 - convinced New Brunswick to permit his client to apply the pension legislation of British Columbia to that plan’s New Brunswick members so they could avoid the benefit reductions otherwise required

 - made multiple presentations to Quebec’s pension regulator, which ultimately lead to the complete rewriting of that province’s pension legislation for multi-employer pension plans

 - successfully divided three multi-jurisdictional, multi-employer pension plans, with members in eight different provinces, in accordance with the then-draft Agreement Respecting Multi-Jurisdictional Pension Plans

 - assisted an Ontario-registered, multi-employer plan in growing from less than 25,000 members to more than 88,000 members and pensioners while increasing its assets from about $300 million to more than $2.4 billion

 Doug also represents unions and individual plan members in pension plan disputes and ensures that his clients receive everything they are legally-entitled to receive, and sometimes more.

 Doug is a former journalist, and offshore oilfield worker, who was called to the Ontario bar in 2000 after articling at the firm.
 He is a member of the Financial Services Regulatory Authority of Ontario’s Technical Advisory Committee for Multi-Employer Pension Plans.